 Frequently Asked Questions (FAQs)

 Delta 8-tetrahydrocannabinol is a psychoactive cannabinoid found in the Cannabis plant.
-It’s basically an isomer of Delta 9-tetrahydrocannabinol, commonly known as THC, which has antiemetic, anxiolytic, orexigenic, analgesic, and neuroprotective properties.
+Delta 8 and 9 are both hemp-derived THC isomers, commonly known as just ‘THC.’
+THC is known for its antiemetic, anxiolytic, orexigenic, analgesic, and neuroprotective properties.

-Delta 8 cannabis can have similar effects to Delta 9-THC, including euphoria, happiness, uplifting emotions, and pain alleviation.
-The adverse side effects of Delta 8 medications are inadequately studied, although users of Delta 8 products claim confusion, anxiety, drowsiness, and tachycardia.
+Delta 8 cannabis can have similar effects to Delta 9-THC, including euphoria, happiness, relaxation, and pain alleviation.
+The adverse side effects of Delta 8 medications are inadequately studied, although some users of Delta 8 products claim confusion, anxiety, drowsiness, and tachycardia.

-The State of Colorado joined the extended listing of states regulating Delta 8 THC production and consumption; at this point, you are not able to buy or find any Delta 8 products in Colorado.
+The State of Colorado joined the extended listing of states regulating Delta 8 THC production and consumption; at this point, you cannot buy or find any Delta 8 products in Colorado.